 (7) Capital-related costs of related organizations that provide services to the hospital.

 Capital costs due solely to changes in ownership of the provider's capital assets are excluded.

 "Case mix" means, from the clinical perspective, the condition of the treated patients and the difficulty associated with providing care.
 Administratively, it means the resource intensity demands that patients place on an institution.

 "Case mix index (CMI)" means the arithmetical index that measures the average relative weight of all cases treated in a hospital during a defined period.

 see chapter 70.170

 "Children's hospital" means a hospital primarily serving children.

 "CMS" means Centers for Medicare and Medicaid Services.

 "CMS PPS input price index" means a measure, expressed as a percentage, of the annual inflationary costs for hospital services, measured by Global Insight's Data Resources, Inc. (DRI).

 "Complication" means a disease or condition occurring subsequent to or concurrent with another condition and aggravating it.

 "Comprehensive hospital abstract reporting system (CHARS)" means the department of health's inpatient hospital data collection, tracking and reporting system.

 "Cost report" see "medicare cost report."
-"Costs"

 "Costs" mean department-approved operating, medical education, and capital-related costs (capital costs) as reported and identified on the "cost report."

 "Cost-based conversion factor (CBCF)" means for dates of admission before August 1, 2007, a hospital-specific dollar amount that reflects a hospital's average cost of treating medicaid and SCHIP clients.
 It is calculated from the hospital's cost report by dividing the hospital's costs for treating medicaid and SCHIP clients during a base period by the number of medicaid and SCHIP discharges during that same period and adjusting for the hospital's case mix.
-See also "hospital conversion factor"
+See also "hospital conversion factor" and "negotiated conversion factor."

 means a hospital established under the provisions of chapter 36.62